frederic-perez/AmE-dictionary/data/dictionary.md

 __indoctrinate__ _v_ :three: /in-DAHK-truh-nayt/ To teach (someone) to fully accept the ideas, opinions, and beliefs of a particular group and to not consider other ideas, opinions, and beliefs. _The goal of the professor is to teach politics, rather than to indoctrinate students with a narrow set of political beliefs._
 __indolence__ _n_ :dart: Inactivity resulting from a dislike of work. _Syn_ laziness
 __indolent__ _adj_ :two: Very lazy, slothful.
-__indomitable__ _adj_ :seven: /in-DAH-muh-tuh-bul/ Very determined and impossible to defeat.
+__indomitable__ _adj_ :eight::mega: /ɪnˈdɒm ɪ tə bəl/ /in-DAH-muh-tuh-bul/ Very determined and impossible to defeat.
 Incapable of being overcome, subdued, or vanquished. _Syn_ never-say-die, invincible, unconquerable _Indomitable will._ _An indomitable force._
 __indubitably__ _adv_ Without doubt; certainly.
 __inducements__
 __induct__ _v_ :two: Place ceremoniously or formally in an office or position. _Syn_ seat, invest _There was a ceremony to induct the president of the academy._